Octávio Tarquínio de Sousa

-Octávio Tarquínio de Sousa (7 September 1889 – 22 December 1959) was a Brazilian writer and historian who wrote several works on the history of Brazil and some of its historical figures, such as emperor Pedro I, José Bonifácio and Diogo Antônio Feijó.
-His most notable work was the compilation História dos Fundadores do Império do Brasil published in 1957.
+Octávio Tarquínio de Sousa (7 September 1889 – 22 December 1959) was a Brazilian historian who wrote several works on the history of Brazil and some of its historical figures, such as emperor Pedro I, José Bonifácio and Diogo Antônio Feijó.
+His most notable work was the compilation História dos Fundadores do Império do Brasil (History of the Founders of the Empire of Brazil) published in 1957.
 Tarquínio died in a plane crash in 1959.

 Biography

 Early life and legal career

 The son of Bráulio Tarquínio de Sousa Amaranto and Joana Oliveira de Sousa, Tarquínio was born in Rio de Janeiro on 7 September 1889.
 He finished his secondary studies and joined the Faculty of Legal and Social Sciences of Rio de Janeiro, where he graduated with a law degree in 1907, beginning his career in the Postal Office administration and later joining the Postal Service of Rio de Janeiro from 1914 to 1918.

 In 1918 he became the general attorney of the Federal Court of Audits.
 In 1924 he was the Brazilian representative to the International Conference on Emigration and Immigration held in Rome.
 In 1932 he became one of the court's ministers, retiring in 1946.